 Estate Planning & Trusts

 Balch & Bingham's Estate Planning & Trusts Practice attorneys counsel clients and provide representation on tax and non-tax aspects of estates, trusts and financial planning.
-Our lawyers advise clients about estate planning opportunities as they apply within the context of particular family situations.
+We advise clients about estate planning opportunities as they apply within the context of each client's situation.
 The drafting projects are typically sophisticated when the family's estate situation is complex, and may include preparation of wills, establishment of various trusts, formation of family limited partnerships and limited liability companies, execution of powers of attorney, and anticipation of long-term health decisions using advance health care directives.

 The estates and trusts practice includes the following general areas: